 And even on that cruel morning at the end of our trip, when I realized it was time to return back to reality, the one thing that cheered me up was the idea of stopping for more oysters.
 So, on the ride home, we picked up a couple dozen fresh oysters to take with us.

 For those who are wondering why I haven’t just dubbed this an oyster “po-boy,” po-boys are marked by their unique use of a New Orleans style french bread, which can only be found, you guessed it, in New Orleans.
-But, don’t discount this hybrid version just yet!
-Sometimes the best things in life happen just on the cusp of change.
+But don’t discount this hybrid version just yet.
+Like the song says, sometimes a change will do you good.

 Makes: 2-4 sandwiches